Angular-Wave/angular.ts/docs/content/en/about/index.md

 {{% blocks/lead %}}

-Goldydocs is a sample site using the [Docsy](https://github.com/google/docsy) Hugo theme that shows what it can do and provides you with a template site structure.
+AngularTS is a sample site using the [Docsy](https://github.com/google/docsy) Hugo theme that shows what it can do and provides you with a template site structure.
 It’s designed for you to clone and edit as much as you like.
 See the different sections of the documentation and site for more ideas.